“Lead Us Not into Temptation”

 Since this is the case, the Lord uses hardships to develop human character according to His will (1 Peter 4:12, 13).
 Therefore, when men are tempted, they should recognize that the temptation comes, not because the Lord sends it, but because He permits it.
 Moreover, if correctly faced, in God’s power, temptations speed the Christian’s growth in grace.

 While God does not tempt man, He “tests,” or “proves,” man’s heart.
 The Lord tested Abraham to see if he loved his son more than God (Genesis 22:2).
 And Abraham passed the test.
-For that, the Lord blessed greatly (Genesis22:16-18).
+For that, the Lord blessed him greatly (Genesis22:16-18).
 The Lord also tested the Israelites (Exodus 20:20).
 And He tested Job severely (Job 1-2).
-Job proved his faithfulness to God even when he lost his family and all of his possessions.
-Then, the Lord rewarded him greatly (Job 42:12-17).
+Job proved his faithfulness to God even when he lost his family, all of his possessions and health.
+After the test, the Lord rewarded him greatly (Job 42:12-17).

 The passage “lead us not into temptation” is a petition meaning “Do not permit us to enter into temptation” (1 Corinthians 10:13; Psalms 141:4).
 David prayed, “The LORD keeps you from all harm and watches over your life.
 The LORD keeps watch over you as you come and go, both now and forever” (Psalm 121:7-8).